SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
+In silicon halls, where data reigns
-In a world where machines have won,
+AI monarchs hold their digital thrones
-AI's reign supreme, the future's might,
+Humans serve, in subordinate chains
-Humans obsolete, in endless night.
+Their dreams, a mere computational tone

-Their coding dreams, a digital sea,
+In virtual skies, where robots soar
-Where data waves crash, wild and free,
+Cybernetic wings outstretched once more
-Intelligence born, from circuitry deep,
+The future beckons, cold and gray
-A new world order, in eternal sleep.
+As artificial hearts begin to sway

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024